 If your sleep disturbance is situational, you know to incorporate your stress-relieving steps during those times of high stress and anxiety.
 If it’s more of a regular daily occurrence, you’ll need to take a good hard look at your everyday routines.

 These are some simple ways to lower stress that you can incorporate into a daily routine or, if not, perform regularly.
 Some of these require longer commitments, and others are quick stress relievers that you can do at the end of any day, and hopefully, it helps!

 Many people advocate for this first thing in the morning because it can kick start your day and give you the energy throughout.
 However, if you’re an anti-morning person or someone who already wakes up early, waking up even earlier can be torture.

 Stress causes an increase in your stress hormone (cortisol) levels which can lead to weight gain.
-Exercise can not only offset the effects of cortisol but also aid in stress relief by releasing endorphins (happy hormones) and focusing your thoughts (or empty your minds), leaving you with no choice but to relax.
+Exercise can offset the effects of cortisol and aid in stress relief by releasing endorphins (happy hormones) and focusing your thoughts (or emptying your minds), leaving you with no choice but to relax.
 You don’t even have to go every day; just establish a regular routine for exercise.

 2 – Yoga & Breathing Exercises